-Competition to enter our program is strong.
-Since 2005, the IMS program only admits three students per year, who represent 3.5% of the total applicants in general.
-It is unlikely we will increase the number of admitted students in the foreseeable future.
+Competition to enter the international management studies PhD program is very strong.
+Due to the competitive and interactive nature of the program, we typically accept less than five percent of the overall applicants, all of whom accepted our offers.
+It is unlikely that the school will increase the number of admitted students in the foreseeable future.
 Clearly, our emphasis is quality, not quantity.

-During the 2012-13 academic year, we have 14 students in the program, which translates to a student-to-faculty ratio of less than 1-to-1.
-Students have the opportunity to be involved in ongoing research projects under the mentorship of experienced faculty.
+We have a student-to-faculty ratio of approximately 1-to-1, which allows students the opportunity to be involved in ongoing PhD research projects under the mentorship of experienced faculty.
 The emphasis is on student involvement in research early on in their graduate careers.
 Close interaction with faculty members enables students to quickly learn to identify and develop research ideas and create their own research agenda.

 Students also develop teaching competence under faculty mentorship by teaching undergraduate classes.
-They teach three sections of undergraduate courses in their four years in the program; this is a relatively light teaching load compared to many other PhD programs’ requirements.
-Several of our recent students, Ted Khoury, Yasuhiro Yamakawa, and Brian Pinkham proudly won the Best Teacher Award in the “TA/PhD Instructor” category in the Jindal School of Management, indicating that they were the best instructors among some 100 PhD students.
+They teach three sections of undergraduate courses in their four years in the program; this is a relatively light teaching load compared to many other PhD programs' requirements.
+Several of our recent students, Ted Khoury, Yasu Yamakawa, and Brian Pinkham, proudly won the Best Teacher Award in the “TA/PhD instructor” category in the School of Management, indicating that they were the best instructors among some 90 PhD students.

-Given the school’s commitment to bringing out students’ best potential, the school has given every student currently in our program assistantships (including tuition waivers and monthly stipends of $1,800 x 12 = $21,600 annually starting in 2010-11).
-The school expects to continue providing this level of support to every incoming IMS student admitted.
-In exchange, students work 20 hours per week as Teaching Assistants.
+Given the school's commitment to bringing out students' best potential, the school has given every student currently in our program assistantships (including tuition waivers and monthly stipends of $2,000 x 12 = $24,000 annually starting in 2014-15).
+The school expects to continue providing this level of support to every incoming student admitted.
+In exchange, students work 20 hours a week as faculty assistants.

-Financially, the cost for admitted IMS students is minimal because our students do not pay tuition.
+Financially, the cost for admitted students is minimal, because students do not pay tuition.
 Your tuition is paid for by the school.
-IMS students are responsible for a small amount of student fees.
+Students are responsible for a small amount of student fees.